-When an employee is furloughed, they are taking a forced, unpaid leave of absence from their job.
-Furloughs are temporary and have a specific end date; whereas a layoff means the employment relationship with the company is over.
-However, the time period away from work may be extended or even later converted into a permanent separation.
+When an employee is furloughed, they take a forced, unpaid leave of absence.
+A furlough is a period of temporary unemployment that has a specific end date.
+(A layoff, on the other hand, completely ends the employment relationship.)
+The time period away from work for a furlough may be extended or even converted into a permanent separation at some point.

-Some employer plans may allow employees to stay enrolled in their healthcare FSA during the furlough period.
-The employer may need to amend its plan to allow the continued FSA coverage.
+The short answer is, it depends.
+Your FSA will be subject to the plan document’s provisions on continuation of coverage during a leave of absence or temporary layoff.
+Some employer FSA plans allow employees to stay enrolled during a furlough period.
 However, during a non-pay status, the ability to receive claims reimbursement may not be allowed.

 What happens when I’m reinstated?

-Can I change my FSA election during a furlough?
+Can I change my FSA election because of a furlough?

-Generally, FSA elections are locked in once the plan year starts.
-Normally, you may update your election due to a qualified event; a qualified event includes a change in marital status, birth/adoption of a child, or a change in employment status.
+FSA elections are generally locked-in once the plan year starts.
+Normally, you may only update your election in response to a qualified event, such as a change in marital status, birth/adoption of a child, or a change in employment status.

-If you are furloughed, you may be allowed to revoke your FSA coverage.
-Alternatively, the employer may require that coverage continue during the leave under an existing FSA election, but allow the employee to discontinue contributions during the leave period.
+Furloughed employees may be allowed to revoke their FSA coverage.
+Alternatively, your employer may require that an existing FSA election continue during the furlough, but allow you to stop making contributions while on leave.

 FSA elections during COVID-19

-Due to COVID-19, the IRS has made an exception to the normal rules.
-If your employer amends its plan for 2020, you may be able to make a new FSA election, change the election, or revoke an election.
-One thing to keep in mind is that in such a case, elections may not be changed to be less than the amount that has been paid out for reimbursement or for contributions already made.
-For example, if you have already contributed $1,000 before the furlough started, you could not change your election to less than $1,000.
-Similarly, if you have already been paid $1,200 for claims, you could not change your election to less than $1,200.
+Due to the pandemic, the IRS made an exception to normal FSA rules for the 2020 plan year.
+Workers whose employers amend their plans for 2020 can be allowed to make new FSA elections, change elections, or revoke elections.
+Elections cannot be changed to less than the amount already reimbursed or less than the contributions already made.
+For example, if you had already contributed $1,000 before the furlough started, you cannot change your election to less than $1,000.
+Similarly, if you had already been paid $1,200 for claims, you cannot change your election to less than $1,200.

-For further questions regarding an FSA during a furlough, contact your HR department, benefits administrator or qualified legal counsel.
+For further questions about funding and using an FSA during furlough, contact your HR department or benefits administrator.